-At year end 2022, the Company had direct interests in two offshore blocks in Guyana, the Corentyne block and the Demerara block, both of which are located in the Guyana-Suriname Basin.
+As at December 31, 2023, the Company had direct interests in one offshore block in Guyana, the Corentyne block, which is located in the Guyana-Suriname Basin.

-Corentyne Block (Frontera 68% W.I. and non-operator)
+Corentyne Block (Frontera 72.52% W.I. and non-operator)

-CGX is the operator of the Corentyne block and holds a 32% working interest while Frontera holds the remaining 68% interest in the block.
-The Company holds a 92.63% consolidated working interest in the block held directly through its 68% working interest in the block and indirectly through its 76.97% equity interest in CGX.
-Under the petroleum prospecting licence covering the Corentyne block, the joint venture partners were required to drill one commitment exploration well on the block during phase one of the second renewal period, which was extended to November 26, 2021, from the initial expiry date of November 27, 2020.
-On August 22, 2021, the Company and majority-owned subsidiary and co-venture partner, CGX, commenced drilling operations on the Kawa-1 exploration well, located in the northern region of the Corentyne block.
+As a result of the 2023 JOA Amending Agreement, 4.52% of CGX's participating interest in the Corentyne block has been assigned to Frontera, and accordingly, Frontera recognizes a 72.52% participating interest in the Corentyne block.
+CGX is the operator of the Corentyne block, and as a result of the 2023 JOA Amending Agreement, the Company recognizes a 93.42% consolidated working interest in the block held directly through its 72.52% recognized working interest in the block and indirectly through its 76.05% equity interest in CGX.
+Under the PPL covering the Corentyne block, the Joint Venture partners were required to drill one commitment exploration well on the block during phase one of the second renewal period, which was extended to November 26, 2021, from the initial expiry date of November 27,

+2020.
+On August 22, 2021, the Company and CGX commenced drilling operations on the Kawa-1 exploration well, located in the northern region of the Corentyne block.
 The Kawa-1 well was drilled to a total depth of 21,578 feet (6,577) metres.
 Initial drilling results confirmed the presence of an active hydrocarbon system at the Kawa-1 location.
 Successful wireline logging runs confirmed net pay of approximately 228 feet (69 metres) within Maastrichtian, Campanian, Santonian and Coniacian horizons.
-Following completion of drilling activities at the Kawa-1 exploration well, the joint venture engaged an independent third-party to complete detailed studies, refined mapping and analyses to provide opinions on reservoir quality and hydrocarbon type.
-This integrated analysis provided further support for the joint venture's initial interpretations that results from the Santonian and Coniacian intervals indicate the presence of light oil and results from the Campanian and Maastrichtian intervals indicate the presence of gas condensate.
+Following completion of drilling activities at the Kawa-1 exploration well, the Joint Venture engaged an independent third-party to complete detailed studies, refined mapping and analyses to provide opinions on reservoir quality and hydrocarbon type.
+This integrated analysis provided further support for the Joint Venture's initial interpretations that results from the Santonian and Coniacian intervals indicate the presence of light oil and results from the Campanian and Maastrichtian intervals indicate the presence of gas condensate.

 On January 31, 2022, the Company and CGX announced that CGX had exercised its option with NobleCorp to drill a second commitment well, called Wei-1, using the NobleCorp Discoverer.
-On January 23, 2023, the joint venture announced that it had spud the Wei-1 well, which is located approximately 14 kilometres northwest of the Kawa-1 exploration well in the Corentyne block, approximately 200 kilometres offshore from Georgetown, Guyana.
+On January 23, 2023, the Joint Venture announced that it had spud the Wei-1 well, which is located approximately 14 kilometres northwest of the Kawa-1 exploration well in the Corentyne block, approximately 200 kilometres offshore from Georgetown, Guyana.
 The Wei-1 well is being drilled in water depth of approximately 1,912 feet (583 metres) to a targeted total depth of 20,500 (6,248 metres) and is targeting Maastrichtian, Campanian and Santonian aged stacked sands within channel and fan complexes in the northern section of the Corentyne block.
-In addition, the joint venture announced on January 23, 2023 that the Government of Guyana approved an appraisal plan for the northern section of the Corentyne block, which commenced with the Wei-1 well.
-Following completion of Wei-1 drilling operations and upon detailed analysis of the results, the joint venture may consider future wells per its appraisal program to evaluate possible development feasibility in the Kawa-1 discovery area and throughout the northern section of the Corentyne block.
-Any future drilling is contingent on positive results at Wei-1 and the joint venture has no further drilling obligations beyond the Wei-1 well.
+In addition, the Joint Venture announced on January 23, 2023 that the Government of Guyana approved an appraisal plan for the northern section of the Corentyne block, which commenced with the Wei-1 well.